-120-8.2.4 Placing Outside Standard Minimum Slope: Where material that is unsuitable for normal embankment construction is to be used in the embankment outside the standard minimum slope (approximately one to two), place such material in layers of not more than 18 inches in thickness, measured loose.
+120-8.2.4 Placing Outside Standard Minimum Slope: The standard minimum slope is defined as the plane described by a two (horizontal) to one (vertical) slope downward from the roadway shoulder line or the back of curb as applicable.
+Where material that is unsuitable for normal embankment construction is to be used in the embankment outside the standard minimum slope (approximately one to two), place such material in layers of not more than 18 inches in thickness, measured loose.
 The Contractor may also place material which is suitable for normal embankment, outside such standard minimum slope, in 18 inch layers.
 Maintain a constant thickness for suitable material placed within and outside the standard minimum slope, unless placing in a separate operation.